 This is just a simple design I created for my website.
-If you want to make a different format, you can easily do that.
+You can easily do that if you want to make a different format.
 Just drag and drop the widget on the page, and that widget will take the properties of the product selected for the preview.

 Step 9: Once you are done, publish the page, and the single page will start working flawlessly on all the single product pages.